jharwell/sierra/docs/src/tutorials/project/project.rst

      - ``scenario_generator_parser.py`` - Contains the parser for parsing the
        contents of ``--scenario`` into a dictionary which can be used to configure experiments.
 This file is required.
-See :ref:`ln-sierra-tutorials-project-generators-scenario-config` for
+See :ref:`tutorials/project/generators-scenario-config` for
        documentation.

      - ``scenario_generators.py`` - Specifies classes and functions to enable
        SIERRA to generate XML file modifications to the ``--template-input-file`` based on what is passed as ``--scenario`` on the cmdline.
 This file is required.
-See :ref:`ln-sierra-tutorials-project-generators-scenario-config` for documentation.
+See :ref:`tutorials/project/generators/scenario-config` for documentation.

      - ``exp_generators.py`` - Contains extensions to the per-:term:`Experiment`
        and per-:term:`Experimental Run` configuration that SIERRA performs.
-See :ref:`ln-sierra-tutorials-project-generators-sim-config` for documentation.
+See :ref:`tutorials/project/generators/sim-config` for documentation.
 This
        file is optional.

    - ``variables/`` - Additional variables (including batch criteria) defined by